Think You've Been Harmed By Products Containing Talc? You May Have The Right To Vote On The Plans Of Reorganization Filed By Imerys Talc And/Or Cyprus Mines That Determine How Talc Personal Injury Claims Against These Debtors Are Treated

 Vote on the Plans by December 16, 2024

 NEW YORK, Nov.
-13, 2024 /PRNewswire/ -- The following statement is being issued by Kroll Restructuring Administration LLC regarding the Imerys Talc and Cyprus Mines Bankruptcy Cases.
+13, 2024 /PRNewswire-HISPANIC PR WIRE/-- The following statement is being issued by Kroll Restructuring Administration LLC regarding the Imerys Talc and Cyprus Mines Bankruptcy Cases.

 If you have a Talc Personal Injury Claim, your rights are affected by an upcoming vote on the plans of reorganization ("Plans") as part of bankruptcy proceedings of Imerys Talc America, Inc., Imerys Talc Vermont, Inc., and Imerys Talc Canada Inc., and potentially Imerys Talc Italy S.p.A (the "Imerys Debtors") and Cyprus Mines Corporation (the "Cyprus Debtor").
 Capitalized terms used but not defined here have the meanings ascribed to them in the Plans, which are available at IandCtalc.com.